smogon/pokemon-showdown/SIM_EVENTS.md

 ### Event propagation

 Event propagation is the mechanism by which multiple effects have their event handlers called when a global event is run.
+They are called in order, from higher to lower priority, as per their listed `onEventPriority` values.

-The propagation may be vertical, horizontal, or of the *sourceEffect* type.
-While the event is being propagated, it can be stopped by the [cancellation mechanism](#event-cancellation).
+While the event is being run, its propagation can be stopped by the [cancellation mechanism](#event-cancellation).

+Propagation may be vertical, horizontal, or of the *sourceEffect* type.

 #### Vertical propagation